-- (1) The PSUs granted in 2014 have a performance period of three years and are subject to certain performance goals, based on the Company's statutory combined ratio, with payouts that range from 0% to 200% of the target awards.
-The value shown in the table represents the aggregate number of PSUs awarded at the target level. - (2) The PSUs awarded in March 2015 and 2016 were awarded to certain employees of the Company and have a performance period of two years followed by an additional one year vesting period.
+(1) The PSUs awarded in March 2015, 2016 and 2017 were awarded to certain employees of the Company and have a performance period of two years followed by an additional one year vesting period.
 The PSU awards are subject to certain performance goals with payouts that range from 0% to 200% of the target awards.
 The values shown in the table represent the aggregate number of PSUs awarded at the target level.

-At December 31, 2016, the Company had yet to recognize \$4.7 million in deferred compensation related to PSU grants and expects to recognize these costs on a straight-line basis over the next 24 months.
-This is based on the expectation of the Company achieving an 89% of target rate for the 2014 PSUs, a 200% of target rate for the 2015 PSUs, and a 182% of target rate for the 2016 PSUs.
+At December 31, 2017, the Company had yet to recognize \$4.7 million of unamortized expense related to PSU grants and expects to recognize these costs on a straight-line basis over the next 24 months.
+This is based on the expectation of the Company achieving a 200% of target rate for the 2015 PSUs, a 200% of target rate for the 2016 PSUs, and a 127% of target rate for the 2017 PSUs.